Amaryl

 How to use

-- Timing: Take Amaryl at the same time each day to establish a routine.
+1. Timing: Take tablets at the same time each day to establish a routine.
 This helps ensure consistent blood sugar control.

-- Swallowing: Swallow the Amaryl tablet whole with a glass of water.
-Do not crush, chew, or break the tablet unless your doctor instructs you otherwise.
+2. Swallowing: Swallow the Amaryl tablet whole with a glass of water.
+Do not crush, chew, or break the tablet.

-- Food and diet: Amaryl is usually taken with a meal to coincide with the body's natural insulin release stimulated by food.
-Follow your doctor's advice regarding your diet, meal plans, and any specific restrictions.
+3. Food and diet: Medicament is usually taken with a meal to coincide with the body's natural insulin release stimulated by food.

-- Monitoring: Regularly monitor your blood sugar levels as directed by your doctor.
+4. Monitoring: Regularly monitor your blood sugar levels.
 This may involve using a glucose meter or other monitoring devices.
 Keep a record of your readings and discuss them with your healthcare provider during follow-up visits.

 Remember, these instructions are general guidelines, and it's crucial to consult your healthcare provider for personalized advice and guidance on using Amaryl.
 They will consider your specific medical needs and adjust the treatment accordingly.